 Our office uses bonded composite resin fillings which are aesthetically pleasing, durable, and long lasting.
 They are more difficult to place and technique sensitive than the silver amalgam fillings, but we have found parents like them more.
 In some cases, we need to use stainless steel crowns in the back of the mouth for extremely damaged teeth.

 We have an open door policy.
 Parents are invited in if they wish.
 Some children do better with parents present, some without.
 It is unique for each child.
 We can help you make the decision.
+Note: Under new COVID-19 protocols and the need for social distancing, we now ask that parents remain in the reception areas and not enter the treatment rooms.

 We use many forms of behavioral training to help a child get through a visit.
 Some children require the use of sedating medicines or general anesthesia to complete their treatment.